jverzani/JGUI.jl/README.md

 first instance, the call is `slot(obj, vals...)` and the second, just `slot(vals...)` where `vals...` depends on the signal: the basic `valueChanged` signal passes in the value; whereas, a button's `clicked` signal has no value passed.
+One can also use the `do` syntax to specify the slot as a function.

 Widgets have different signals defined.
 Mostly the names follow a small subset of those for the corresponding Qt widget (hence the names